How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 Shower geometry that drives cost

 A simple 32x48 alcove shower with porcelain tile is cheap by gut standards.
 A 42x60 walk-in with a bench, niche, linear drain, and large-format porcelain tile is not.
-A zero-threshold curbless shower adds $2K–$5K for the floor framing and waterproofing detail.
-A dual-head shower or a rain head adds $1.5K–$4K in plumbing alone.
+A zero-threshold curbless shower adds $2K–$5K for floor framing and waterproofing detail.
+A dual-head shower or rain head adds $1.5K–$4K in plumbing alone.
 These choices compound fast.

-Primary bath remodel ($65,000–$120,000+)
+Primary Bath Remodel ($65,000–$120,000+)

 Full gut, larger footprint, often combined with expansion into a closet or adjacent space.
 Tile shower, freestanding tub, double vanity, linen storage, heated floor, high-end fixtures.
 Primary baths in Bronxville, Scarsdale, and Rye routinely exceed $150,000.